Skip to Content

 Heading out of Adelaide, I advise taking the A8 to Murray Bridge, and switching to the A1 when you reach Tailem Bend.

-At this point, you want to make sure you fill up your vehicle, as there isn’t much in the way of civilisation until you reach Kingston.
+At this point, you want to make sure you fill up your vehicle and take a coffee break, as there isn’t much in the way of civilisation until you reach Kingston.

 The B1 snakes along the South Australian coast, this part of the Adelaide to Melbourne Road trip doesn’t have a lot of scenery.